 The English Lake District National Park is 885 square miles in size, the largest of the 11 national parks in England & Wales, containing over 1800 miles of footpaths through some of Britain’s most beautiful countryside.
 The variety of spectacular mountains, peaceful lakes, rolling fells and bustling market towns make the Lake District a unique part of Britain.

 Main sights: Grasmere Wray Castle Lowther Castle Windermere lake Fell Foot Park Outside Links:

 The area around Grasmere, Ambleside, Coniston & Windermere forms the hub of the tourist activity during the Summer months and are perfect places to base walking or cycling trips.

-Lake Winderemere is the largest and I suppose the most commercialised of all the Lakes.
+Lake Windermere is the largest and I suppose the most commercialized of all the Lakes.

 National Rail Enquiries: Tel: 08457 484950